devonwintz/google-sheet-email-reminder/README.md

 1. **Google Sheet Setup**: Create a Google Sheet with the specified table structure.
 Populate the sheet with your data, including the description, date, advance notice days, recipients, and email status.

-2. **Advance Notice Days**: The "Advance Notice Days" column allows you to specify how many days in advance you want to receive the email reminder.
-For example, if you set it to 7, you will receive an email reminder 7 days before the specified date.
+2. **Advance Notice Days**: The "Advance Notice Days" column lets you specify how many days in advance you want to receive an email reminder by entering comma-separated values.
+For instance, if you enter "7,1", you will receive email reminders 7 days and 1 day before the specified date.

 3. **Recipients**: Enter the email addresses of the recipients in the "Recipients" column.
 Separate multiple email addresses with commas.